arn-ab/arnab-dp.github.io/pages/about.md

 # **About Me**

 I am an Engineering Leader with 20 years of experience in engineering management and full stack software development.
 I thrive in the intersection of technology and leadership, guiding teams towards success in ever changing world of Software Engineering.
-I specialize in `Software Engineering`, `Software Architecure`, `Organizational Design` and `Tech Transformation`.
+I specialize in `Software Engineering`, `Software Architecture`, `Organizational Design` and `Tech Transformation`.

 With a passion for innovation and a deep understanding of the software development lifecycle, I bring extensive experience in strategizing, planning, and executing complex projects.
 By staying abreast of emerging technologies and industry trends, I continuously seek opportunities to optimize processes and deliver cutting-edge solutions.